Information on Apple Silicon / UXP

 This page is designed to help answer questions about the Apple hardware transition to "Apple Silicon" and related questions about Adobe UXP panels.

-If you're already using Apple Silicon and just looking to launch Photoshop with full support for all plugins (such as Lumenzia):
+If you're already using Apple Silicon and just looking to launch Photoshop with full support for all plugins and CEP panels (such as Lumenzia):

 Q: What is "Apple Silicon"?

 A: Apple has started to replace the use of Intel chips with their own custom chips.
 These are actually much more than just the traditional CPU and incorporate RAM, graphics, and other functions which have traditionally been separate chips.
 The end result is a massive improvement in both battery life and performance, and we are likely to see some other unique Apple-only benefits over time.

 These new chips are ARM-based, which means that there will be a transition period for several years until all Mac software is written natively for Apple Silicon.
 However, this transition appears to be relatively smooth with Apple's "Rosetta2" emulation software, which allows you to run software written for Intel.
 This emulation is extremely efficient, with many apps showing better performance on the new M1 Apple Silicon chip under emulation than they did under previous Intel chips.

 A: While the early reviews of the M1 chip in the MacBook Air and 13" MacBook Pro are very encouraging, I strongly recommend holding off for now.
 These laptops will likely be superseded by much faster pro models within a year, have small screens, support limited RAM, only support 1 external monitor, and only have 2 ports.
 Photographers will be much better served by models expected to be released in the second half of 2021.
 Additionally, software support for Apple Silicon should be MUCH better at that point as bugs are worked out, apps are recompiled for Apple Silicon, etc.